lmathon/eDNA--benchmark_pipelines/README.md

 %elapsed = time in hours:minutes:seconds

-%CPU = percentage of CPU given to the job

-%max = maximum memory used by the job in Kbytes.

-Or you can run [record_memory_usage.sh](99_utils/record_memory_usage.sh) that records the memory usage of the job :
+Other performance metrics will be calculated for each pipeline tested : sensitivity and F-measure index will be calculated from the number of true positive, false positive and false negative outputted by each pipeline.
+Relative abundances outputted by each pipeline are compared to the expected abundances ([species_abundance_per_sample](00_Input_data/species_abundance_per_sample)).

+To run any script, run this command line :

 ```
-bash 99_utils/record_memory_usage.sh PID NUMBER_ITER TABLE_MEM
+bash 99_utils/submitjob_sge_cluster/bash2sge.sh SCRIPT.sh
+qsub
 ```

-Other performance metrics will be calculated for each pipeline tested : accuracy and F-measure index will be calculated from the number of true positive, false positive and false negative outputted by each pipeline.
-Relative abundances outputted by each pipeline are compared to the expected abundances ([species_abundance_per_sample](grinder_simulations/Outputs/species_abundance_per_sample)).

 # Analysis steps